-Distorted geometry of the BH4 group in the Pnma phase of LiBH4 (Soulié et al., 2002; Züttel et al., 2003), found from early synchrotron powder diffraction experiments, posed a question whether strongly polarizing Li+ cation can induce deformations of the covalently bonded and therefore presumably rigid tetrahedral BH4- anion.
+Distorted geometry of the BH4 group in the Pnma phase of LiBH4 (Soulié et al., 2002; Züttel et al., 2003), found from the early synchrotron powder diffraction experiments, posed a question whether strongly polarizing Li+ cation can induce deformations of the covalently bonded and therefore presumably rigid tetrahedral BH4- anion.

 The recent revision of the LiBH4 structures by single crystal synchrotron diffraction (Filinchuk, Chernyshov, 2007; Filinchuk et al., 2008a) showed that the H-B-H angles are nearly the same as in the ideal tetrahedron (109.5°), while three independent B-H bonds have nearly the same lengths.
-This showed that the BH4 group is very close to the undistorted tetrahedron and that the spurious distortions are not related to the nature of interaction between X-rays and electron density of light hydrogen atoms.
-Undistorted geometry of the BH4 group in LiBH4 was also found from neutron powder diffraction on isotopically substituted LiBD4 (Hartman et al., 2007).
+This showed that the BH4 group is very close to the undistorted tetrahedron and that the spurious distortions are not related to the nature of the interaction between X-rays and the electron density of light hydrogen atoms.
+Undistorted geometry of the BH4 group in LiBH4 was also established by neutron powder diffraction on isotopically substituted LiBD4 (Hartman et al., 2007).

-Synchrotron powder diffraction data obtained using a two-dimensional (2D) image plate detector also define the

-BH4 anion as nearly ideally tetrahedral (Filinchuk, Chernyshov, 2007; Filinchuk et al., 2008a).
-An analysis of intensity distributions along the diffraction rings suggests that the powder data obtained with a 1D detector, measuring only a small part of Debye rings, suffers from a poor powder average.
+Synchrotron powder diffraction data obtained using a two-dimensional (2D) image plate detector also define the BH4 anion as nearly ideally tetrahedral (Filinchuk, Chernyshov, 2007; Filinchuk et al., 2008a).
+An analysis of the intensity distributions along the diffraction rings suggests that the powder data obtained with a 1D detector, measuring only a small part of Debye rings, suffers from a poor powder average.
 Intensity integration over the Debye rings recorded with a 2D detector provides much better average over the grains and therefore higher accuracy of the refined structural parameters.
 It is therefore crucial in the reliable determination of H-atoms on a small-volume powder sample containing relatively large grains.
 Considerable deviations from the tetrahedral geometry of the BH4 group, as for instance recently reported by Nickels et al., 2008 from synchrotron powder diffraction data, should be explained by an experimental inaccuracy.
-We should note, however, that in certain borohydride structures the BH4 group can indeed be deformed, provided a good structural reason of this unusual behaviour, such as short H...H contacts, exists (Filinchuk et al., 2008b).
-Despite it is not observed in LiBH4, an interaction of a strongly polarizing cation with $BH_4^-$ can also lead to deformations, $Al(BH_4)3$ serves as an example (Aldridge et al., 1997).
+We should note, however, that in certain borohydride structures the BH4 group can indeed be deformed, provided a good structural reason of this unusual behaviour, such as short H...H contacts, exists (Filinchuk et al., 2008c).
+Despite it is not observed in LiBH4, an interaction of a strongly polarizing cation with BH4- can also lead to deformations, Al(BH4)3 (Aldridge et al., 1997) and $\alpha$ -Mg(BH4)2 (Filinchuk et al., 2009a) serve as an examples.
 In any case, such deformation can be reliably detected mainly by diffraction on single crystals or by DFT calculations.

 A certain discrepancy exists between the B-H bond lengths determined from X-ray and neutron diffraction experiments.
-While neutron diffraction at 3.5 K gives the refined B-H distances of 1.208(3)-1.225(6) Å (Hartman et al., 2007), the X-ray diffraction at low temperature yields 1.104(11) to 1.131(15) Å (Filinchuk et al., 2008a).
+While neutron diffraction at 3.5K gives the refined B-H distances of 1.208(3)-1.225(6) Å (Hartman et al., 2007), the X-ray diffraction at low temperature yields 1.104(11) to 1.131(15) Å (Filinchuk et al., 2008a).
 A similar difference has been found from accurate diffraction data on other light hydrides.
-This difference comes from the well-known displacement of the electron cloud (observed by X-ray diffraction) relative to an average nuclear position (seen by diffraction of neutrons).
+This difference $\delta{EL}$ , illustrated on Fig. 9a, comes from the well-known displacement of the electron cloud (observed by X-ray diffraction) relative to an average nuclear position (seen by diffraction of neutrons).
 By its nature, this difference is temperature independent.